AnabelSMRuggiero/NNDescent.cpp/README.md

 - Have only the C++ Standard Library as a dependancy
 - Produce a generic and efficient implementation

-Currently, this project uses the C++17 standard, and will ~~likely adopt C++20 to leverage Concepts and Modules~~ absolutely adopt C++20 just because of std::span.
-Everything else is icing.
+This project uses the C++20 standard.

 # Project State